Sign up for Funding Circle newsletter!

 Not only can consolidating debt make your life easier, but it could save you money.
 In fact, many small business owners turn to a lower-rate business term loan from lenders like Funding Circle to refinance more expensive short term debt such as a business line of credit.

 Do you offer a business line of credit?

 No, Funding Circle focuses on providing fair, affordable term loans.
 Our mission is to continually improve our product to deliver the best possible lending experience for your business.

 Why should I borrow from Funding Circle as opposed to a bank or other lender?

 While the underwriting process at traditional banks can be clunky and opaque, Funding Circle delivers a best-in-class experience.
 Built for small business owners by small business owners, we’ve chosen to focus on a single, straightforward, and affordable product: a term loan.
 You’ll work with a dedicated loan specialist who will guide you through the entire application process and remain focused on meeting your unique financing needs.
 And we will never leave you waiting – you’ll have a decision from us in as little as 24 hours.
-We also deliver competitive interest rates starting at just 4.99%, with no prepayment penalty.
+We also deliver competitive interest rates, with no prepayment penalty.

 How long does it take to apply for business credit through Funding Circle?

 Funding Circle’s application process is quick, easy, and transparent.
 You can apply for a business loan and get a decision in as little as 24 hours after document submission.